 There is no real need for the unification, because characteristics of intra and inter residuals could be different in a way that they are higher correlated where modes 1 and 3 would show good performance.
 The proponents claim that modes 1 and 3 might also be beneficial for HDR/WCG content, where however there is no evidence for that.

-Further study in CE, also for 4:4:4.
+No need for action.